-V PROFESSIONAL DEVELOPMENT SERIES
+PROFESSIONAL DEVELOPMENT SERIES

 Professional Development Series (PDS) listings contain non-degree courses, workshops, and seminars designed for individuals in public/private education, business, government, and other career areas.
 Teachers can use course offerings for Virginia Department of Education license recertification or for insight and preparation in the National Board Certification process.
-Questions about these courses should be directed to the Evening and Weekend Program.
+Questions about PDS courses should be directed to the Evening and Weekend Program.
+Questions about National Board Certification Courses should be directed to Dr. William McConnell, Director of Teacher Education.